 They are useful in offices and facilities that use many different computer and electronic devices, as they keep all the cords organized.
 Extension reels are either mounted on the wall near an outlet or designed for easy portability with a carrying handle or as part of a small cart with wheels.

 Most extension reels are automatically rewound mechanically by electric, spring or air power, allowing unwinding to occur with minimal effort.
-Extension reels are often retractable, which means that they automatically wind without any external help, usually by means of a spring inside the casing.
+Extension reels are often retractable hose reels as well, which means that they automatically wind without any external help, usually by means of a spring inside the casing.
 Since this type of reel mainly winds electrical cords, which are typically thinner than hoses, cords of much longer length may be stored on these reels.

 The cylindrical reel casing is mostly made of resistant plastic material or metal, depending on their specific needs of their desired application.
 For waterproofing and cord protection, many extension reels are equipped with thermoplastic cord insulation that has an opening for the socket and a non-twist socket system.
 For those that are not portable, most reel casings are made with brackets for wall mounting.